jossemarGT/resume/RESUME.md

 ### PayPal

 | **Infrastructure Engineering Manager - MTS2**
-| Oct.
+| Sep.
 2020 - Currently
-| Now is the time to support our team as a corporative leader while Xoom's CI/CD
+| Supporting the Build and Orchestration team as a corporative leader while
-platforms and processes converge with PayPal ones.
-Helping my team to grow and learning alongside them has been the best part.
+driving Xoom's CI/CD platforms and processes converge with PayPal.
+I must say, helping my team to grow and learning alongside them has been the best part.

 ### Xoom, a Paypal Service